Kicking off, administering a review cycle

 - What questions should I use?
 Our recommendation is that you come up with questions that are relevant and applicable to everyone in the company, which would let you have only one cycle for any given time period -- but Small Improvements is very flexible, so anything is possible.

 To create a new review cycle or modify an existing one, go to the Reviews Cycle Management screen.
-In the upper left corner, you'll kick off drafting your cycle via the yellow " + Create Cycle " button.
+In the upper right corner, you'll kick off drafting your cycle via the yellow " + Create Cycle " button.

 This will take you to a screen that will guide you through a few steps to set up a review cycle: